ewilsey/MART416/README.md

 #10/9 notes:
 Created: Background images in Art Rage from test photos.

-10/10 notes:
+#10/10 notes:
 Added: Background images into imgs folder.
 Update: From this point forward original images will end in Ref.jpg.
+        Images
 #ToDo:
 Buttons CSS
-Organization
+Organization - Always
 Sounds - add test sounds, super collider sonic sounds Multi-medium transitions, from white to sketch to color to real picture.
 Can be mixed.
 3D - 2D and back, screen halved L/R; T/B.